 - 15 branches of Cornus

 - about 25 - 30 crab apples

 - 1 large clear glass jar

 For conditioning the flowers - you'll also need:

 As always - condition the flowers by removing any leaves that would end up below the water line in the vase.
 Cut the stems at an angle - to increase water absorption.
 Put in a clean container with tepid water and leave in a cool place over night or at least a few hours before making the final arrangement.

-Have a Lovely Floral Day!
+Have a Happy Floral Halloween!

 ~ xoxo ~